uc-cdis/data-portal/docs/system_use_message.md

 # System Use Message
 This feature will show a Use Message in a popup, to inform users of the use policy of the commons.
+It will display a message which requires acceptance before a user can use the site.

 To enable a system use message, define the following in gitops.json:
 ```json